 Meet Dr. Adam Ingrao...

-Additionally, Adam has been a key figure in advocating for ag training programs for veterans at local, state and national levels, including official testimonies to the MI Legislature and US Senate.
+Additionally, Adam has been a key figure in advocating for agriculture training programs for veterans at local, state and national levels, including giving official testimonies to the MI Legislature and US Senate.
 His advocacy work for farmer veterans also includes being the founder and former director of the Michigan Food and Farming Systems' Vets in Ag Network and the Farmer Veteran Coalition of Michigan.
 He holds a BS in Agriculture and Plant Science from California Polytechnic State University (Cal Poly) and a PhD in Entomology from Michigan State University.
 Passions include: Nature, family, insects, working with fellow veterans, and of course farming!

 Meet Lacey Ann Ingrao...

-I have the great honor of serving as Event Coordination for Michigan Food Farming Systems (MIFFS), a non-profit organization providing services, education, and resources to beginning and historically underserved farmers.
+- Michigan Family Farms Conference- Planning Member.
+Conference coordination hosted through Michigan Food Farming Systems (MIFFS), a non-profit organization providing services, education, and resources to beginning and historically underserved farmers.